 CLINICAL TRIALS CONTROL AND PHARMACOVIGILANCE – SECTION PROFILE

-Clinical Trials Control and Pharmacovigilance (CTPV) section is under the Directorate of Medical Products Control, is responsible for regulation of clinical trials, and monitoring of quality, safety and effectiveness of medicines and biologicals.
+Clinical Trials Control and Pharmacovigilance (CTPV) section is under the Directorate of Human and Veterinary Medicines, is responsible for regulation of clinical trials, and monitoring of quality, safety and effectiveness of medicines and biologicals.
 The focus of this section therefore is three regulatory areas namely Clinical Trials Control, Pharmacovigilance (PV) and Post Marketing Surveillance (PMS).

 Regulation of clinical trials mainly includes authorization of clinical trials and Good Clinical Practice (GCP) inspection of Investigator Sites.
 Pharmacovigilance which entails monitoring of Adverse Events/Reactions associated with the use of medicines and vaccines is implemented by spontaneous and active methods depending on the need.
 Under this section Post Marketing Surveillance is coordinated and implemented as structured PMS in which the medicines, methods of sampling, sampling areas and methods of analysis are pre-defined in a period of every three (3) years.
 All these regulatory functions are implemented with support from other TMDA sections and Zone Offices.

 The existing specific regulations for clinical trials and pharmacovigilance together with related guidelines and Standard Operating Procedures stipulates the minimum requirements to be met.

 The Section is headed by a Manager who is assisted with eight (8) full time regulatory officers.
 They have adequate experience and expertise required for oversight of clinical trials and for carrying out pharmacovigilance and Post Marketing Surveillance activities.
 The various disciplines pursued by the staff in this section are pharmacy and human medicine.